MontiCore/cd4analysis/README.md

 ./gradlew.bat clean build
 ./gradlew.bat shadowJar
 ```
 Congratulations!
-You can now find the executable JAR file `CD4CLI.jar` in
+You can now find the executable JAR file `CDCLI.jar` in
  the directory `target/libs` (accessible via `cd target/libs`).

 ## Tutorial: Getting Started Using the CD CLI Tool
 The previous sections describe how to obtain an executable JAR file
 (CD CLI tool).
 This section provides a tutorial for
 using the CD CLI tool.
 The following examples assume
-that you locally named the CLI tool `CD4CLI.jar`.
+that you locally named the CLI tool `CDCLI.jar`.
 If you built the CLI tool from the sources or used the `wget`
 command above, then you are fine.
 If you manually downloaded
 the CLI tool, then you should consider renaming the downloaded JAR.